Starting a business on social benefits

 How to apply for Bbz in the municipality where you live

-First you write a business plan.
+Do you want to apply for Bbz?
+Write a business plan first.
 This plan will show whether or not your business has a good chance of succeeding.
 Next, you present your business plan to a bank.
 If the bank rejects your business plan and, thereby, your application for a loan, you can apply for Bbz.
 You do this at the municipality where you live.

 The municipality will set the following requirements: